 It all started when Pepijn, a fellow fan of Japanese music, contacted me and asked if I would like to join a group of volunteers at Närcon (Scandinavia’s largest gaming and cosplay festival).

 “What do you want me to do?”, I asked.
 He answered: “Work hard for free for three days to make two fantastic music events come true.”
 “Which band is it?”, said I. “FATE GEAR!”, said he.
 “OMG!
-Count me in!”
-“You still got to pay for the chekis, though.”
+Count me in!”, said I. “You still got to pay for the chekis, though.”, said he.

 So, just four months after I saw FATE GEAR fort the first time at Metal Matsuri in London in October 2019 I would get the chance to support the band on their first trip to Sweden.
 Sometimes things happen in unexpected ways!